 A convergence of technologies applied in unique ways enables performance predictions

-Combining local talent analytics and business intelligence, advanced multivariate regression machine learning algorithms identify models that maximize the prediction of actual on-job performance to guide human capital decisions.
+When combining local talent analytics and business intelligence, advanced multivariate regression machine learning algorithms identify models that maximize the prediction of actual on-job performance to guide human capital decisions.

 An international team of data scientists, psychology professionals, IO consultants and leading experts on personnel performance underpin this unique approach.
-The Platform is designed as a decision support engine that ingests client business intelligence and employee talent data with the goal of hiring, developing promoting and retaining people with the highest probability of being top performers.
+The Platform is designed as a decision support engine that ingests client business intelligence and employee talent data with the goal of hiring, developing, promoting and retaining people with the highest probability of being top performers.

 An employee’s true on-job performance encompasses four domains with components that can be directly measured and incorporated in a Decision Support Platform.
 Scientifically quantifying potential, what someone is capable of, and will likely produce leads to greater confidence in human capital decisions.